 How to use the Country Profile

-Countdown country profiles present in one place the best and latest evidence to assess country progress in improving reproductive, maternal, newborn and child health (figure 2).
+Countdown country profiles present in one place the best and latest evidence to assess country progress in improving reproductive, maternal, newborn and child health.
 The two-page profiels in this report are updated every two years with new data and analyses.
 Countdown has also committed to annually updating the core indicators selected by the Commission on Information and Accountability for Women's and Children's Health.

 Reviewing the information

-The first step in using the country profiles is to explore the range of data presented: demographics, mortality, coverage of evidence-based interventions, nutritional status and socioeconomic equity in coverage.
+The first step in using the country profiles is to explore the range of data presented: demographics, mortality, coverage of evidence-based interventions, nutritional status and socioeconomic equity in coverage, and information on policies, health systems and financing.
 Key questions in reviewing the data include:

 - Are trends in mortality and nutritional status moving in the right direction?
 Is the country on track to achieve the health Millennium Development Goals?